Ant-Tech-Project/Gulzat/Git_notes/README_1day.md

 To install Git, navigate to your command prompt shell and run the following command: sudo dnf install git-all.
 Once the command output has completed, you can verify the installation by typing: git version.

+6. Basic commands for Git

+Here is a good article with good explanation for basic commands: https://medium.com/@vimalveeramani/list-of-all-git-commands-5fde9532279b